cloud-ark/kubeplus/README.rst

 These endpoints can be used manually as well as programmatically.
-In fact, the ``composition`` endpoint is used by KubePlus internally as part of handling the language constructs.
+In fact, the ``composition`` endpoint is used by KubePlus internally as part of handling the functions.

 PlatformStack Operator
 -----------------------

 In order to define dependency relationships between different resources, KubePlus provides an Operator that defines ``PlatformStack`` Custom Resource Definition.
 The dependency information is used by mutating webhook to prevent out-of-order creation of resources.
-In the future this Operator will be used to propagate label defined in PlatformStack's labelSelector to all the sub-resources of custom resources defined in that stack.
+In the future this Operator will be used to propagate label defined in PlatformStack's labelSelector to all the sub-resources of Custom Resources defined in that stack.

 Platform-as-Code Annotations